AhnafNabil/K8s-lab/Lab-ClusterIP/service-clusterIP.md

 ClusterIP is the default service type in Kubernetes, and it provides internal connectivity between different components of our application.
 Kubernetes assigns a virtual IP address to a ClusterIP service that can solely be accessed from within the cluster during its creation.
 This IP address is stable and doesn’t change even if the pods behind the service are rescheduled or replaced.

-## Accessing Kubernetes Services via ClusterIP
+## Task: Accessing Kubernetes Services via ClusterIP

 This guide outlines the steps to create a nginx-deployment service and accessing the service using clusterIP.
 The final goal is to access the targeted nginx-pod and curl the application using ClusterIP internally within the cluster.